SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSPersonAgent/GetMyOwner.md

 so.topic: reference
 ---

+# NSPerson GetMyOwner()

 Get the owner of the logged in person.

 **Returns:** NSPerson